 The average passenger gains five to 10 pounds on a week-long cruise.*

 Despite the endless buffets and bottomless drinks, you can cruise your way to better health.
 In the process, you might just lose some excess baggage or maintain your current healthy weight.
 Just follow these eight tips from Sheah Rarback, a registered dietitian nutritionist at the University of Miami Health System.

-- Banish the buffet.
 “Buffets are a minefield.
 Choose sit down meals instead.”
 If your travel companions can’t pass up the buffet, follow Rarback’s advice.
 “Make it inconvenient to refill your plate – sit far away from the buffet line.
-Also, use a smaller plate and fill half of it with vegetables.”
+Also, use a smaller plate, and fill half of it with vegetables.”

 If you’ve always viewed vacations as a license to indulge, a few simple changes could make your next cruise a reason to recalibrate not only your weight, but your health as a whole.

 *According to polls by several online cruise reviewers.

 Nancy Moreland is a contributor to UMiami Health News.
 She has written for several major health care systems and the Centers for Disease Control and Prevention.
 Her articles also appear in the Chicago Tribune.